Technigo/project-business-site/README.md

 If I had more time the next step in my project would be to create a functioning menu and to style the Submit button in a slightly different manner to make it stand out more.

 ## View it live
-Every project should be deployed somewhere.
-Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.
+Please follow this link to view project live on Netlify: https://fervent-wozniak-ce39dc.netlify.app/